dtudk/pythonsupport-page/docs/index.rst

 Welcome to the DTU student support unit!
-We are here to help students with Python installation problems related to courses at DTU.
+We are here to help with Python installation problems related to courses at DTU.
 Our goal is to ensure that students can get a Python environment up and running according to the needs of DTU courses.